Essential Paper Crafting Tools for Beginners: 10 Tools Worth Buying First

-One of the most common questions I hear from aspiring paper crafters is: "What do I actually need to get started?"
+One of the most common beginner questions in scrapbooking and card making is simple: "Which paper crafting tools do I actually need first?"
 Walk into any craft store or open any supplier website and you'll be met with hundreds of tools, gadgets, and accessories, all of which seem essential and none of which you can afford all at once.

 1. Paper Trimmer